mkturner/quote-generator/README.md

 # Quote Generator

 demo of:
-     - using fetch to make api calls
+     - using async/await/fetch to make api calls
      - css background
      - custom fontface
      - using icon libraries (font awesome in this case)
      - setting up & calling proxy server to deal with CORS
+     - dynamically manipulating DOM
+     - hover & Click events

 ---